epfl-theos/koopmans/docs/tutorials/tutorial_4.rst

 .. code-block:: text

-  UserWarning: Small box parameters "nrb" not provided in input: these will be automatically set to safe default values.
+  🚨 Small box parameters `nrb` not provided in input: these will be automatically set to safe default values.
 These values can probably be decreased, but this would require convergence tests.
-  Estimated real mesh dimension (nr1, nr2, nr3) = ...
-  Small box mesh dimension (nr1b, nr2b, nr3b) = ...
+Estimated real mesh dimension `(nr1, nr2, nr3) = 36 36 45`.
+Small box mesh dimension `(nr1b, nr2b, nr3b) = 20 18 20`.

 These parameters are associated with the way ``Quantum ESPRESSO`` handles non-local core corrections in pseudopotentials, and corrections are present in the new set of pseudopotentials but absent in the SG15 pseudopotentials.